-In March 2020, the World Health Organization declared a pandemic related to the global COVID-19 outbreak.
-Governments have taken preventative and protective actions, including but not limited to, restrictions on non-essential travel, business operations, and gatherings of individuals.
-The State of California, where our headquarters is located in the San Francisco Bay Area, declared a state of emergency and shelter-in-place order in March 2020 which remains in effect at this time.
-Despite these orders, we and our key clinical and manufacturing partners have been largely able to continue to advance our operations.
-These government actions and responses continue to evolve and are expected to continue into the summer.

-Global financial markets have also experienced extreme volatility and as a result, economic uncertainties have arisen which could impact the Company's operations and its financial position.
-The extent of the impact of COVID-19 will depend on certain developments, including the duration and spread of the outbreak, regulatory and private sector responses, and the impact on our employees, vendors including supply chain and clinical partners, all of which are uncertain and cannot be predicted.
+We are continuing to monitor the global ongoing COVID-19 pandemic.
+Since the initial outbreak in early 2020, governments globally have taken preventative and protective actions, including but not limited to, restrictions on non-essential travel, business operations, and gatherings of individuals.
+The State of California, where our corporate office is located, declared a state of emergency and shelter-in-place order in March 2020.
+Although many restrictions have eased, it is not certain when all restrictions will be fully lifted, and resurgences in number and rates of infections in certain states and/or countries may result in the return or implementation of more restrictive measures.
+Global financial markets have also experienced extreme volatility and as a result, economic uncertainties have arisen which could impact our operations and its financial position.
+The extent of the impact of the ongoing COVID-19 pandemic will depend on certain evolving developments, including the duration and spread of the outbreak, regulatory and private sector responses, and the impact on our employees, vendors including supply chain and clinical partners, all of which are uncertain and cannot be predicted.